 TIER 1 - These are the most important steps for your school

 TIER 2 - These steps bolster the best practices and policies in Tier 1

 TIER 3 - Together, these steps act as a strong foundation for asthma-friendly policies & programs

 Good news!
-Implementing these practices, in addition to other key steps, also make you eligible for the Vermont Asthma Friendly School Award, which recognizes LEAs that demonstrate a commitment to asthma-friendly strategies and practices.
+Implementing these practices, in addition to other key steps, also make you eligible to be recognized as an asthma-friendly school, which honors schools, school districts, and LEAs that demonstrate a commitment to asthma-friendly strategies and practices.

 ASTHMA & COVID-19

 Individuals with moderate to severe asthma may be at a higher risk of developing severe illness from COVID-19.
 Since COVID-19 can affect the respiratory tract, being exposed to the virus may lead to an asthma attack, and possibly acute respiratory disease and pneumonia.

 While it is a requirement to wear a mask in Vermont, if an individual has breathing difficulties or another medical or behavioral reason making it difficult to wear a mask, then this requirement may be waived.
 These decisions should be made in partnership with a health care provider or school nurse.

 Since many cleaning products and chemicals can trigger asthma symptoms and attacks, schools are strongly encouraged to use cleaning products that are fragrance-free, non-toxic, and certified by a third-party like Green Seal or EPA’s Safer Choice.

 In fact, under Vermont’s Act 68 of 2012, commercial vendors are required to only sell third-party certified, environmentally preferable cleaning products to Vermont schools.